-Students must acquire a parking sticker from the KCKCC Campus Police Department prior to parking on campus at Main Campus, Pioneer Center, and Technical Education Center.
+Parking stickers are issued in the Admissions Office, Pioneer Center, and Technical Education Center.
+Students should obtain a parking sticker prior to parking on campus at Main Campus, Pioneer Center, and Technical Education Center.

-KCKCC E-mail
+KCKCC E-Mail

 Students will be assigned student email accounts when admitted to KCKCC.
-All college communication will be done via this email account, and should be monitored regularly.
+All college communication will be done via this email account and should be monitored regularly.
 For information about how to log into your account, contact the Help Desk on myDotte or at 913-288-7479.